vsrinivas/fuchsia/the-book/package_metadata.md

 }
 ```

-The `runner` property names another application (or a package that contains
+The `runner` property names another component (or a package that contains
 one) to which execution is to be delegated.
-The target application must expose
+The target component must expose
-the [`ApplicationRunner`][application-runner] service.
+the [`Runner`][runner] service.

 ## Component Manifest